Judo - Cuba's Ortiz wins women's heavyweight category

 LONDON Manchester City have been fined 35,000 pounds and warned about their future conduct after admitting a breach of anti-doping rules, the Football Association said in a statement on Thursday.

-LONDON Cuba's Idalys Ortiz, bronze medallist four years ago, won the women's Olympic +78kg category judo title on Friday.
+LONDON Cuba's Idalys Ortiz, bronze medallist four years ago, won the women's Olympic +100kg category judo title on Friday.

 Ortiz, 22 and world number six, beat Japan's Mika Sugimoto in the final after she was awarded the win by the referee and two judges as the fight finished scoreless after extra time.

-There was also a second medal in two days for the host nation when British outsider Karina Bryant, competing in her fourth Olympics, won bronze.
+There was also a second medal in two days for the host nation when British outsider Karina Byrant, competing in her fourth Olympics, won bronze.

 Veteran Bryant, 33, put in a convincing display to beat Iryna Kindzerska of Ukraine to the delight of the crowd at London's ExCel Centre.

-China's Tong Wen beat Brazil's Maria Suelen Altheman for the other bronze.
+China's Tong Wen beat Brazil's Maria Suellen Altheman for the other bronze.

 LONDON Manchester City have been fined 35,000 pounds and warned about their future conduct after admitting a breach of anti-doping rules, the Football Association said in a statement on Thursday.